Gerardus Mercator: University of Leuven, 1530–1532

 The general first degree (for Magister) centred on the teaching of philosophy, theology and Greek under the conservative Scholasticism which gave prime place to the authority of Aristotle.
-Although the trivium was now augmented by the quadrivium (Note: The trivium and the quadrivium together constitute the seven liberal arts) (arithmetic, geometry, astronomy, music), their coverage was neglected in comparison with theology and philosophy and consequently Mercator would have to resort to further study of the first three subjects in years to come.
-Mercator graduated as Magister in 1532.
+Although the trivium was now augmented by the quadrivium (Note: The trivium and the quadrivium together constitute the seven liberal arts) (arithmetic, geometry, astronomy, music), coverage of the quadrivium was neglected in favour of theology and philosophy; Mercator undertook further study of the first three subjects of the quadrivium in later years.
+He graduated as Magister in 1532.

 Antwerp, 1532–1534

-The normal progress for an able magister was to go on to further study in one of the four faculties at Leuven: Theology, Medicine, Canon Law and Roman Law.
+The normal progress for an able magister was to go on to further study in one of the four faculties at Leuven: theology, medicine, canon law and Roman law.
 Gisbert might have hoped that Mercator would go further in theology and train for the priesthood, but Mercator did not: like many twenty-year-old young men, he was having his first serious doubts.
 The problem was the contradiction between the authority of Aristotle and his own biblical study and scientific observations, particularly in relation to the creation and description of the world.
-Such doubt was heresy at the university and it is quite possible that he had already said enough in classroom disputations to come to the notice of the authorities: fortunately, he did not put his sentiments into print.
+Such doubt was treated as heresy at the university, and it is quite possible that he had already said enough in classroom disputations to come to the notice of the authorities; fortunately, he did not put his sentiments into print.
 He left Leuven for Antwerp, (Note: There is uncertainty as to whether he was away in Antwerp for a single long period or whether he simply made a number of visits.
 See Osley 1969) there to devote his time to contemplation of philosophy.
-This period of his life is clouded in uncertainty.
+The events of this period of his life are uncertain.
 (Note: Ghim 1595 simply states that Mercator read philosophy privately for two years.)
-He certainly read widely but succeeded only in uncovering more contradictions between the world of the Bible and the world of geography, a hiatus which would occupy him for the rest of his life.
+He certainly read widely but succeeded only in uncovering more contradictions between the world of the Bible and the world of geography, a discrepancy which occupied him for the rest of his life.
 He certainly could not effect a reconciliation between his studies and the world of Aristotle.

 The Portuguese (Lusitanian) and Spanish hemispheres of the globe of Franciscus Monachus, following the Treaty of Tordesillas of 1494.